Generating Hidden Markov Models from Process Models Through Nonnegative Tensor Factorization: Introduction

-While the knowledge of domain experts and a process model based on this knowledge can be useful, when we do not have access to the full event logs, the observations can give us only indications of the underlying process activity.
-In this case, the relationship between observed data and process activities is probabilistic but not deterministic, which necessitates the use of a statistical framework.
-Given some series of observations from the process, this statistical framework should allow us to determine what process activity was underway at the time of observations and how long it will be before the process is complete.
-To answer these questions the statistical framework should describe the dynamics of the underlying activities (which are not directly observable) and how these hidden activities are related to the available observational data and theoretical process model.
+Process mining requires a statistical framework capable of accommodating both domain expert specifications and scarce observational data.
+Given some series of observations from the process, this statistical framework should allow us to predict what process activity was underway at the time of the observations and how long it will be before the process is complete.
+Additionally, the statistical framework should be able to accurately evaluate the likelihood of competing domain expert process models based on limited observations.
+To answer these questions the statistical framework should describe the dynamics of the underlying activities (which are not directly observable) and how these hidden activities are related to the available observational data.

-One such model framework is the Hidden Markov Model (HMM) introduced by Baum et al. \cite{baum1970maximization}.
-HMMs are a broadly used method for modeling of data sequences and successfully applied in various fields, such as, signal processing, machine learning, speech recognition, handwritten characters recognition, and in many other fields, see e.g., \cite{rabiner1989tutorial,song2001timing,apostolico2000optimal,perronnin2005probabilistic,cohen1998hidden,vaseghi2008advanced}.
+One such statistical framework is the Hidden Markov Model (HMM) introduced by Baum et al. \cite{baum1970maximization}.
+HMMs are a broadly used method for modeling data sequences and have been successfully applied in various fields, such as: signal processing, machine learning, speech recognition, handwritten character recognition, and in many other fields, see e.g., \cite{rabiner1986introduction,rabiner1989tutorial,song2001timing,apostolico2000optimal,perronnin2005probabilistic,cohen1998hidden,vaseghi2008advanced, rossi2015hmm, aceto2021characterization}.
 One of the well-known problems with HMMs is model selection, that is, how to estimate the optimal number of its hidden states.
 The HMM topology and number of hidden states have to be known prior to its utilization, and various heuristic rules have been proposed to estimate the HMM latent structure, see e.g., \cite{brand1998entropic}.
-Thus, the challenge inherent in using HMMs is that we must specify the hidden state representation of the process model and estimate the HMM parameters that describe dynamics of the hidden states and how the observation probabilities are emitted from each one of the hidden states.
+Thus, the challenge inherent in using HMMs is that we must identify the minimal number of hidden states induced by the process model.
+We can then estimate the HMM parameters that describe the latent dynamics and the observational probabilities associated with each of the hidden states.

+In this paper, we present a new method for building a minimal HMM based on a theoretical process model proposed by domain experts.
+Our method integrates: (a) theoretical process models, (b) HMMs, (c) coupled nonnegative matrix-tensor factorizations, and (d) custom model selection.
+The relative relations between these components can be seen in Figure~\ref{fig:outline}.